-RAYTOWN MIDDLE SCHOOL
+RAYTOWN CENTRAL/SOUTH MIDDLE SCHOOL 2022-2023 Student Handbook

-2021-2022 Student Handbook

-The Raytown C-2 School District Board of Education is committed to maintaining a workplace and education environment that is free from discrimination and harassment in admission or access to, or treatment or employment in, its programs, services, activities and facilities.
+The Raytown C-2 School District Board of Education is committed to maintaining a workplace and education environment that is free from illegal discrimination, harassment and retaliation in admission or access to, or treatment or employment in, its programs, services, activities and facilities.
 In accordance with law, the district strictly prohibits discrimination and harassment against employees, students or others on the basis of race, color, religion, sex, national origin, ancestry, disability, age, genetic information or any other characteristic protected by law in its programs, activities or in employment.
 The Board also prohibits retaliatory actions against those who report or participate in the investigation of prohibited discrimination or harassment.
 The Raytown C-2 School District is an equal opportunity employer.
-Policy AC.
-The district also provides equal access in accordance with the Boy Scout Equal Access Act and other designated youth groups in accordance with federal law Policy AC-AF1.
-Any person having inquiries concerning Consolidated School District No. 2 compliance with the regulations implementing Title VI, Title IX, Boy Scout Equal Access Act or Section 504 is directed to contact Ms. Shirley Earley, 6608 Raytown Road, Raytown, Missouri 64133 (816-268-7000).